PROPOSITION 64 PASSED. IS CANNABIS LEGAL IN CALIFORNIA RIGHT NOW?

 WHAT EXACTLY IS LEGAL?

 Under Proposition 64, California state law allows individuals 21 or older to possess, use, purchase, transport, or "give away" up to 28.5 grams of marijuana or 8 grams of concentrated cannabis.
 California state law also allows individuals to grow up to 6 plants and “possess the marijuana produced by the plants.”
-Proposition 64 also allows legal position of "marijuana accessories."
+Proposition 64 also allows legal possession of "marijuana accessories."

-ARE THERE ANY RESTRICTIONS ON WHERE AND WHEN CALIFORNIANS CAN CONSUME and grow CANNABIS?
+ARE THERE ANY RESTRICTIONS ON WHERE AND WHEN CALIFORNIANS CAN CONSUME AND GROW CANNABIS?